Smiling mature couple standing outside their modern black and white two-story home with garden.

 Relieve Pain With Help From Your Emergency Dentist in Seattle

 You could need an emergency dentist in Seattle at any time.
 If you have a dental emergency, call our office now at 206-922-4573!
 Use our after-hours number at night and on weekends: 425-954-5374.
 Dr. Koo will likely be able to see you the same day so you get the care you need to keep smiling.
-Here are the benefits of coming to us for urgent dental care:

-Don’t waste time – your smile depends on it!
-Call our compassionate staff now for your urgent dental need: 206-922-4573.
-You’ll find our Seattle office near the intersection of Southwest Brandon Street and California Avenue Southwest.
-If you’re a member of our in-house savings program, you get one free emergency exam annually.
+Don't waste time - your smile depends on it!
+Call our compassionate staff now for your urgent dental need.
+You'll find our Seattle office near the intersection of Southwest Brandon Street and California Avenue Southwest.
+If you're a member of our in-house savings program, you get one free emergency exam annually.

-Don’t Delay Emergency Treatment for These Dental Problems
+Don't Delay Treatment

 Dental emergencies can come in all shapes and sizes, so you may be unsure if your situation requires immediate treatment.
-In general, if you’re in pain, then it’s an emergency.
-Below are several types of urgent dental problems, along with steps to take before your appointment with us:
+In general, if you're in pain, then it's an emergency.
+Below are several types of urgent dental problems, along with steps to take before your appointment with us.

-Get Your Smile Back With Restorative Treatments
+Get Your Smile Back With Restorative Care

 Dr. Koo will likely resolve your emergency with one of these restorative treatments: